Eschatologue/CM_wiki/docs/spells/7th-level.md

 If you have four or more motes remaining, they shed bright light in a 30-foot radius and dim light for an additional 30 feet.
 If you have one to three motes remaining, they shed dim light in a 30-foot radius.

-***At Higher Levels.*** When you cast this spell using a spell slot of 8th level or higher, the number of motes created increases by two for each slot level above 7th.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 8th level or higher, the number of motes created increases by two for each slot level above 7th.

 ### Delayed Blast Fireball
 *7th-level evocation*